thesephist/torus/README.md

 ## Features

-### Small and lightweight
+### Tiny without compromises

-Torus has no production dependencies, requires no build step to take advantage of all of its features, and weighs in at under 5kB gzipped including the templating engine, renderer, component system, and CSS-in-JS wrapper.
+Torus has no production dependencies, requires no build step to take advantage of all of its features, and weighs in at under 5kB gzipped including the templating engine, renderer, component and event system, and CSS-in-JS wrapper.
 This makes it simple to adopt and ship, for anything from rendering a single component on the page to building full-scale applications.

+### Fast and responsive by default

+Torus isn't designed to be the fastest virtual DOM library (there are great alternatives like `inferno`), but performance and responsiveness are among the primary goals of the project.
+While remaining tiny, Torus tries to be as fast and responsive as possible, _especially_ in rendering.
+Combined with the tiny bundle size, this makes Torus great for building software for anywhere, on any device.

 ### Portable across the web platform